Part 3 of 3

 If you can relate to either Carrie or Al, think about how you could change-up some of the strategies you're using as well.

 A final take away -- you'll notice that Carrie came to marriage counseling by herself.
 You can do this too.
 If your partner isn't willing to go to marriage counseling, go without them.
-Changing a marriage doesn't require the participation of both partners.
+Starting to make positive changes in a marriage doesn't require the participation of both partners at the onset.

-How to Save My Marriage - When My Husband Doesn't Love Me Anymore
+- Saving My Marriage When My Husband Doesn't Love Me (Part 1)

-How to Save My Marriage - When I Think My Husband is Depressed
+- Saving My Marriage When My Husband Is Depressed (Part 2)